 In addition to dietary and botanical medicine ideas, we also discuss physiological principles of specific physical activities and exercise strategies, along with experiential meditative and spiritually-oriented practices to cultivate a greater sense of mindfulness.
 Necessarily, we also discuss strategies to wean people from their psychotropic medications, and when that might be appropriate. ($79)

-NOTE: Applications pending for 4 PDA for acupuncturists, 4 contact hours for CNE in nursing and 4 CME hours for naturopathic physicians (2 pharm credits) pending.
+NOTE: Applications approved for 4 PDA for acupuncturists, 3.75 contact hours for CNE in nursing and 4 CME hours for naturopathic physicians (2 pharm credits).

 Kenneth Proefrock, ND graduated from Southwest College of Naturopathic Medicine in 1996.

 Prior to naturopathic medical school, he received a Bachelors of Science degree in Chemistry and Zoology from Northern Arizona University.
 For the past fifteen years, he has conducted a very busy naturopathic medical practice in Sun City, Arizona.

 He is also sole owner and formulator for Vital Force Naturopathic Compounding which provides consulting services and a wide variety of unique compounds for other naturopathic physicians and their patients.
 He speaks at conferences across the country sharing his perspective on botanical medicine and the modern practice of naturopathic medicine.

 He is also the Vice-President of the North American Board of Naturopathic Examiners and the chairperson for the biochemistry portion of the Naturopathic Physician’s Licensing Exam.
 In his spare time, when such a thing really exists, he is in the desert with his five kids, honing his skills in primitive archery, wildcrafting, gardening, and home brewing.

 2:00 PM – 5:30 PM